createcandle/install-scripts/README.md

 4. Once flashing is complete, unplug the SD card from your computer and re-insert it into your computer.
 A new disk called "boot" should appear.
 Edit the file called “cmdline.txt”.
 From it, remove “init=/usr/lib/raspi-config/init_resize.sh”, and save.
 Saving might seem to fail, but it probably saved anyway.
 Open the cmdline.txt file again to confirm.

-5. Make sure there is no other "candle.local" device on the network already (if so you could reflash the card using a different name at step 3).
+5. Make sure there is no other "candle.local" device on the network already, since after a reboot the Raspberry Pi's hostname will change to `candle.local`.

 6. Now insert the SD card into the Raspberry Pi, power it up, wait a minute, and log into it via ssh using the username and hostname you entered earlier.
 E.g.:
 ```